shoutsfromduluth/shoutsfromduluth.github.io/content/tell-all-the-truth-but-tell-it-slant.md

 Tell all the Truth but tell it slant—
 Success in Circuit lies
-Too bright for our inform Delight
+Too bright for our infirm Delight
 The Truth's superb surprise

 As Lightning to the Children eased